Marco Mateus

 The person, who is not on pharmacotherapy, can start the treatment naturally, without any medication.

 The person who is on prescription drugs and still has symptoms can start a natural treatment.
-After significant improvement, they can start to reduce the medication under the supervision of their psychiatrist.
+After significant improvement, they can start to reduce the medication under the supervision of their psychiatrist, if so desire.

 5. Therapy Completion

 The duration of treatment is assessed on a case-by-case scenario, but usually ranges from a few weeks to six months.
-Therapy is completed when the person is free of the symptoms of psychosis, is psychologically and emotionally stable and no longer takes medication.
+Therapy is completed when the person is free or has high self-control of the symptoms, is psychologically and emotionally.

 After treatment, in some cases, the person may experience minor symptoms from time to time, but they have the skills to manage these naturally and continue their normal life.
-In about half of the people, there are clear improvements after the first few sessions, which makes it easier for many to get on with their academic or professional life, if necessary.
+Among many people, there are clear improvements after the first few sessions, which makes it easier for many to get on with their academic or professional life, if necessary.

-One maintenance session is recommended within one year after the end of treatment.
+One maintenance session or a small group is recommended within one year after the end of treatment.

 What benefits can be expected from this natural therapy?